Introduction: Understanding Ontario Used Car Taxes

 You must pay 13% Retail Sales Tax (RST) at ServiceOntario when registering the vehicle.

-The tax owing will be based on the greater of:
+The amount of tax you owe will be based on whichever is greater:

-2. The wholesale value as indicated in the Canadian Red Book832
+- The wholesale value as indicated in the Canadian Red Book

 Even if you buy the vehicle at a lower price, you’ll still be taxed on the Red Book value if it’s higher.